tufke/Spring-Boot-Stack-Exchange-Service/README.md

 java -jar stackservice-1.0-SNAPSHOT.jar
 ```
 #
-#### if you are behind a proxy add proxy configuration as jvm parameters to avoid UnkownHostException, for instance like this:
+#### If you are behind a proxy add proxy configuration as jvm parameters to avoid UnkownHostException, for instance like this:
 ```
 java -Djava.net.useSystemProxies=true -jar stackservice-1.0-SNAPSHOT.jar
 ```